 Bell customers can download GPS Nav directly from their Blackberry 8830 smartphone.
 Ongoing subscription to the service costs $10.00 per month, plus a data plan for unlimited usage.

-Telenav's mission is to help make people's lives easier, less stressful, more fun, and more productive while they are on the go.
+Telenav's mission is to help make people's lives less stressful, more productive, and more fun when they are on the go.
 Our personalized navigation services help people make faster and smarter daily decisions about where to go, when to leave, how to get there, and what to do when they arrive.
-More than 30 million people worldwide already connect with our services from mobile phones, tablets, computers, cars, and developer applications.

 We aim to be everywhere people need us.
-Our partners are wireless carriers, automobile manufacturers and original equipment manufacturers (OEMs), app developers, advertisers and agencies, as well as enterprises large and small.
-Our partners include AT&T, Bell Mobility, Boost Mobile, China Mobile, Ford, NII Holdings, QNX Software Systems, Rogers, Sony, Sprint Nextel, Telcel, T-Mobile UK, T-Mobile US, U.S. Cellular, Verizon Wireless and Vivo Brazil.
+Our partners are wireless carriers, automobile manufacturers, app developers, advertisers and advertising agencies.
+Our carrier and automotive partners include AT&T, Bell Mobility, Boost Mobile, Ford, NII Holdings, QNX Software Systems, Rogers, Sprint, Telcel, T-Mobile U.S., U.S. Cellular, and Vivo Brazil.
 You can also find us in mobile app stores and on the web at www.telenav.com and www.scout.me.

 The BlackBerry and RIM families of related marks, images and symbols are the exclusive properties and trademarks of Research In Motion Limited.Back to Press Release Index